 Review your redemption options

-Once in the Ultimate Rewards portal, you should be able to see various redemption options on the side menu or when you click “Earn / Use” at the top:
+Once you’re inside the Chase Ultimate Rewards portal, you should be able to see various redemption options on the side menu or when you click “Earn / Use” at the top.
+These include:

 - Cash back